 Body builders have a lot of definition and a very shapely figure.
 Finding comfortable, flattering shirts can be difficult, especially if you have a really muscular back, shoulders, arms and neck.
 Here are some dress shirt options that will be perfect for your very muscular figure.

-This pale blue dress shirt is ultra flexible and a stylish, flattering cut.
+This white dress shirt is ultra flexible and a stylish, flattering cut.
 It’s made from sturdy, breathable 100% cotton, that holds up even after countless washes and is easy to iron so you can keep it looking crisp.
-The fabric itself features a Herringbone Weave pattern that is both subtle and classy.
-It also has soft pink accents on the last button and in the collar lining to give it just the right amount of edge, while still keeping it professional.
+The fabric itself features a Broadcloth Weave pattern that is both subtle and classy.
+It also has soft blue accents on the last button and in the collar lining to give it just the right amount of edge, while still keeping it professional.

 Made from luxurious Italian fabric, the Commuter Dress Shirt is the perfect mix of style and function.
 It’s lightweight and features moisture wicking technology that makes it great for layering or wearing alone.
 Four-way stretch means that it’s comfortable and maintains a flattering shape, while giving you extra room where you might need it.
 Don’t stress about taking this dress shirt to the dry cleaner because it is machine washable and quick drying.It also naturally releases and resists wrinkles so you stay looking sharp.